 God is good in the tough times.

-Through reading the Bible, I’ve seen that God’s goodness looks different in each person’s life.
+Through reading the Bible, I have seen that God’s goodness looks different in each person’s life.
 For example, in the book of Ruth, Naomi and her family were starving so they moved to Moab to get bread.
 There, they met Ruth.
-Ruth didn’t need bread; she needed God.
+Ruth did not need bread; she needed God.
 Naomi shared God with Ruth.
 Different needs were met by God’s goodness.
-You can see this in our Everyday Women Bible Study.

-God’s goodness will definitely look different in my life than it does in your life.
+God’s goodness will definitely look different in your life than it does in my life.

 Since God is good all the time, you can trust His goodness in whatever He chooses to do in your life.
 This is the sticky part, isn’t it?
 Why is that?
 I think it is because you and I already have an idea of what we think His goodness to us should look like!

 We are all good at praying solutions to whatever is challenging us.
 “Here’s the need, God.
-Here’s how you can fix it.
+Here is how you can fix it.
 Wouldn’t that be a good idea, God?”

 Do you believe that God has the right to choose what He brings into your life?
 Do I?
 I know God is good.
 I must choose to trust His choice of how to be good to me.